Patient and visitor safety

 Visitors with any COVID-19 symptoms or a temperature of 100˚F or above will be instructed to not enter the facility unless they are seeking medical care.

 Updated visitation policy

 Patients receiving care in our hospitals and clinics for a condition other than COVID-19 mayo welcome one visitor at a time over the age of 16.
-NICU and pediatric patients who are not receiving care for COVID-19 mayo welcome up to two approved visitors at a time, at the facility’s discretion.
+NICU patients and pediatric patients who are not receiving care for COVID-19 mayo welcome up to two approved visitors at a time.

 While we recognize the importance of loved ones in the healing process, we must take this step to protect the health and well-being of those within our facility.
 We encourage patients to use virtual options to stay connected with family and friends.

 Pacientes con COVID- 19 / paciente en investigación ("PUI")